Put #KidsOffNauru on the Sydney Opera House

 With 27 kids still detained and at risk on Nauru, we're going to keep pushing and make sure the message enabled by everyone's generous contribution to this campaign makes as big an impact as possible.

 Recently our Opera House was turned into a billboard

 You might have heard that a horse race was advertised on the ‘sails’ of our internationally renowned icon, the Sydney Opera House.

 As Prime Minister Scott Morrison told us last week, the horse race is the biggest event in town and the Sydney Opera House is Australia’s “biggest billboard”.

 We have much more important stories to tell

-Despite assurances from Home Affairs Minister Peter Dutton that he took care of the problem, Australia is still detaining 85 children on Nauru, and as you may have heard, the detainees are in the grip of an mental health crisis.
+Despite assurances from Home Affairs Minister Peter Dutton that he took care of the problem, Australia is still detaining 52 children on Nauru — down from 85 at the start of October — and as you may have heard, the detainees are in the grip of an mental health crisis.

 Children as young as seven years old have attempted suicide multiple times.
 Some have gone on hunger strike, some are eating rocks and some have fallen in acute psychiatric withdrawal.
 In the last few days, the Nauruan government has expelled international aid agency Médecins Sans Frontières (Doctors Without Borders), and there is no inpatient mental health treatment available on the island for these children.

-Yet, according to recent polling 60% of Australians aren’t aware that children remain in offshore detention.
+Yet, according to September polling 60% of Australians aren’t aware that children remain in offshore detention.

 I want to help the effort to get #KidsOffNauru